Kacpier/ember-quickstart/README.md

 ### Code Generators

-Make use of the many generators for code, try `npm exec ember help generate` for more details
+Make use of the many generators for code, try `npm exec ember help generate` for more details.

 ### Running Tests